MS Prinsesse Ragnhild: Prinsesse Ragnhild

-From 1981 to 2004, MS Prinsesse Ragnhild operated on the Oslo to Kiel route, first for Jahre Line and, from 1990 onwards, for their successor Color Line.
+From 1981 to 2004, Prinsesse Ragnhild operated on the Oslo to Kiel route, first for Jahre Line and, from 1990 onwards, for their successor Color Line.
 In 1992 she was radically rebuilt at Astilleros Españoles, Cádiz, increasing her length by 35.25 meters and passenger capacity by 858.

 On 8 July 1999, there was a fire in the engine room, resulting in a complete evacuation of the ship.
-With the Scandinavian Star disaster fresh in mind, a full emergency was called and all ships in the area came to the rescue.
+With disaster fresh in mind, a full emergency was called and all ships in the area came to the rescue.
 Helicopters and firecrews from Norway, Sweden, and Denmark all participated in the rescue effort, and the evacuation was described by most passengers as "controlled".
 However, one woman died after the fire as a result of a heart attack.
 After repairs at Blohm & Voss in Hamburg, Germany, the ship resumed operations on the third of September.
 On 1 March 2002, the ship suffered another engine room fire, which was quickly extinguished.